uwiger/gproc/doc/gproc.md

-Reads the value stored with a key registered to the current process.

-If no such key is registered to the current process, this function exits.<a name="get_value-2"></a>
+Reads the value stored with a key registered to the current process.If no such key is registered to the current process, this function exits.<a name="get_value-2"></a>

 ###get_value/2##